flarum/docs/extend/distribution.md

 You will most likely want to create a discussion on the [Flarum Community](http://discuss.flarum.org/) forum.

-The community will thank you, and expect you to update it and fix bugs that come up, so be ready for that.
+The community will thank you and expect you to update it and fix bugs that come up, so be ready for that.